 If we are unable to build our own sales and marketing team or enter into a collaboration for the commercialization of product candidates we develop, if approved, we may be forced to delay the commercialization of our product candidates or reduce the scope of our sales or marketing activities, which would have an adverse effect on our business, operating results and prospects.

 A variety of risks associated with operating internationally could materially adversely affect our business.

 Our business strategy includes potentially expanding internationally if any of our product candidates receive regulatory approval.
-Doing business internationally involves several risks, including, but not limited to:
+Doing business inter